petzku/Aegisub-Scripts/README.md

 ### Jump to Next++

 Adds a mode to unanimated's [Jump to Next](https://github.com/unanimated/luaegisub/blob/master/ua.JumpToNext.lua) script, allowing you to jump by lines' start and end times.
 The script should work standalone too, if these are the only features you want out of it.

+### Typewriter

+Takes a line and "writes" it character by character, making the characters appear one by one (using alphas) either frame-by-frame or evenly spaced over the line's duration.
+My first script, initially made before I even knew what the hell alpha-timing was and actually deleted characters from the string to make this work.
+Obviously this has been changed since.

+Currently does not play well with `\move` or `\t` tags.
+There's a good chance another script does what this one does already, except better.
+Might also eventually implement right-to-left and/or bottom-to-top writing.